Diagnosis of PAD

 An ankle-brachial index (ABI) test also is performed during physical examination.
 In this test, blood pressure readings in the arms (conventional blood pressure measurements) are compared to blood pressure readings in the ankles.
 Ankle blood pressure normally is at least 90% of blood pressure in the arms.
-In patients who have PAD, ankle blood pressure may be less than 50% of conventional blood pressure measurements.
+In patients who have PAD, ankle blood pressure may be less than 50 percent of conventional blood pressure measurements.

 ABI takes about 10 minutes to perform.
 This test may be performed regularly (e.g., yearly) in patients who have PAD to monitor progression of the condition.

 Although the ABI can help diagnose PAD, this test cannot identify which arteries are affected.
 In many cases, imaging tests are performed to confirm the diagnosis.
 These tests can detect reduced blood flow, locate narrowed arteries and blockages, and determine the severity of the condition.